 How many of you remember high school?
-Did you all have a great time and consider it one of the highlights of your life, or was it just a hellscape you dreamed of leaving as soon as possible every day?
-Either way, I can tell you for sure that your high school experience wasn’t nearly as surreal as what is displayed in this Danger 5 review, Johnny Hitler (makes me wonder what the Australians think of our public school system.
+Did you all have a great time and consider it one of the highlights of your life?
+Was it just a hellscape you dreamed of leaving as soon as possible every day?
+Either way, I can tell you one thing for sure.
+Your high school experience wasn’t nearly as surreal as what is displayed in Johnny Hitler.
+Watching this makes me wonder what the Australians think of our public school system.

-Before the group gets split up, we find out Hitler’s grand plans for the episode; he wants to win over Holly, get her to be his date for the Christmas prom later that day, and be crowned king of the dance.
-The first part of Hitler’s plans go swimmingly, winning over Holly over a game of lunch ball against Pierre enough where she asks him out.
-The last part of the plan goes awry for Hitler though, with the student body voting in Pierre and Ilsa as the dance king and queen largely because Pierre was so cool to the students and Ilsa being a hot, mysterious Australian foreign exchange student.
+Before the group gets split up, we find out Hitler’s grand plans for the episode.
+Essentially, he wants to win over Holly, get her to be his date for the Christmas prom later that day, and be crowned king of the dance.
+The first part of Hitler’s plans go swimmingly.
+He wins Holly’s affections over a game of lunch ball against Pierre, impressing her enough that she asks him out.
+The last part of the plan goes awry for Hitler though.
+In this case, the student body votes for Pierre and Ilsa as the dance king and queen.
+This was because Pierre was so cool to the students and Ilsa being the hot, mysterious Australian foreign exchange student.

 Which brings me to the surrealness of the episode.
-While Lizard Soldiers of the Third Reich (and every other episode for that matter) are plenty surreal, Johnny Hitler is on another level.
-To me at least, this is because compared to the other episodes so far, this one deals with the team conducting a mission in a setting that everyone experiences (in this case, high school).
-In the process, they turn something that’s fairly mundane into something that seems so exaggerated it might as well have been a pastiche created by an alien attempting to piece together adolescence through old school fiction.
+While Lizard Soldiers of the Third Reich are plenty surreal, Johnny Hitler is on another level.
+To me at least, this is because of one reason.
+Compared to the other episodes so far, this one deals with the team conducting a mission in a setting that everyone experiences.
+In the process, they turn high school, something that’s fairly mundane, into something that seems so exaggerated it might as well have been a pastiche created by an alien attempting to piece together adolescence through old school fiction.

-This is combined and made even more extreme through some of the now patented Danger 5 lack of reaction to the truly outlandish.
+This is combined and made even more extreme through the now patented Danger 5 lack of reaction to the truly outlandish.
 I mean, look at everyone infiltrating the school.
-With Hitler for instance, everyone treats him like he’s just some typical bad boy from out of town, even though he looks, sounds, and acts like a German dictator in his late 50’s at the very least (and who was very much a world threat not that long ago even in the world of Danger 5.
+With Hitler for instance, everyone treats him like he’s just some typical bad boy from out of town.
+That’s despite the fact he looks, sounds, and acts like a German dictator in his late 50’s at the very least.
+Hell, he was very much a world threat not that long ago even in the world of Danger 5.

-Another is the previously unseen supernatural elements of Hitler (namely when he appears as a holographic head to Holly, Pierre and Ilsa during his rampage), which feel like they come out of nowhere.
-Personally, I know this isn’t the last we’ll be seeing of the supernatural when it comes to the Fuhrer.
+Another is the previously unseen supernatural elements of Hitler.
+The most obvious example is when he appears as a holographic head to Holly, Pierre, and Ilsa during his rampage.
+These feel like they come out of nowhere.
+Sure, I know this isn’t the last we’ll be seeing of the supernatural when it comes to the Fuhrer.
 Still, if you’re watching this for the first time I can easily see it being a surreal joke that’s too out there to be all that funny.
 That said, these are fairly minor complaints overall to the point I can easily ignore them in favor of just enjoying Johnny Hitler on its own.